vanbv/list-keep-front/README.md

 Frontend for service for lists making.

 ## Getting Started
-To start the service in the environment variable `VUE_APP_KEYCLOAK_URL` you must set the [Keycloak](https://www.keycloak.org/) address.
+To start the service in the environment variable `VITE_KEYCLOAK_URL` you must set the [Keycloak](https://www.keycloak.org/) address.
 When service is local starting, the variable can be added in file `.env.local`.
 Run command:
 ```
-npm run serve
+npm run dev
 ```

 ## Backend